Lamerck/Bike-Share-Project/README.md

 ### Exploratory Data Analysis

-Used SQL first to study understand the statistics, patterns, relationships, and trends in the data at a smaller scale to inform hypotheses.
+SQL was used at first to study and understand the statistics, patterns, relationships, and trends in the data at a smaller scale to inform hypotheses.
 The following are some of the tasks that were examined;

-1. Examining central tendencies _(Mean, Mode, Median)_ and identifying outliers
+1. Examining central tendencies _(Mean, Mode)_ and identifying outliers

 2. Exploring the distribution of ride lengths and investigating patterns like ride count across the days of the week

-3. Aggregating statistics to key summary statistics like average ride length
+3. Aggregating statistics to key summary statistics like average ride length and road use percentage

-4. Generating additional metrics that could provide more context into the data set
+4. Generating additional metrics that could provide more context into the data set like day of the week and starting hour

-5. Comparing the differences in variable patterns between Casual and Member riders like
+6. Comparing the differences in variable patterns between Casual and Member riders like the most popular time of the day to catch a ride for member riders and then casual riders

+**Take a look at the [SQL Script](https://github.com/Lamerck/Bike-Share-Project/blob/main/sqlscript-for-bikes.sql) for the EDA task**

+With R, several exploratory data analysis tasks were performed and on a much larger dat set with data for a full year including;

+1. Calculating and analyzing ride counts in general and then for each rider type

+2. Analyzing ride lengths by calculating the average ride length and analyzing average ride lengths for member and casual riders

+3. Exploring popular routes and identifying the the most popular route overall and then for each rider type

+4. Analyzing usage by time like peak hours, popular days of the week, popular months for overall rides and then for each rider type

+5. Exploring bike type popularity among each rider type

+6. Investigating unique routes that were used only once

+**Take a look at this [R Script](https://github.com/Lamerck/Bike-Share-Project/blob/main/rscript-for-bikes.R) for EDA tasks**

 ---

 ### Data Analysis

+For our primary objective mentioned [here above](#project-overview), these are some of the diagonistic SQL queries and R Code that informed our research question.

+---

 ### Findings